Are you at risk?

 In a 2019 survey conducted by the ADA, dental embezzlement victims reported the following behaviors from thieves (please note that the total exceeds 100% due to thieves exhibiting multiple behaviors):

-Territoriality, defensiveness, and a desire to have "alone time" at your practice are the three that we see most frequently.
-Often thieves are reluctant to go on vacation because being absent from the office means that they cannot control the flow of information through the practice.
+Territoriality, defensiveness, and a desire to have "alone time" at your practice are the three that we see frequently.
+Often, thieves are reluctant to go on vacation because being away is risky for them.

 Others that we regularly observe that did not make it onto the ADA's list include:

-• "Conspicuous displays of honesty" (where someone makes a point of telling or showing you how honest they are being
+• "Conspicuous displays of honesty" (where someone makes a point of telling or showing you how honest they are.

-• Cutting corners either personally or professionally.
-This may be the person who the patient see as the "insurance whisperer" who can get things covered under dental benefit plans, or it may be the person who will move out of their apartment in the middle of their lease.
+• Cutting corners.
+This may be the person the patient see as the "insurance whisperer" who can get things covered, or it may be the person who will move out of their apartment in the middle of their lease.

-• Evident financial problems of the employee or someone who is visibly living beyond their means.
+• Evident financial problems of the employee or someone who is living beyond their means.

 • Patient complaints or enquiries re the accuracy of their accounts.